 MSP Exit Clauses: Planning Your Off-Ramp

 Every contract should specify how either party can terminate and how much notice is required.
 Some contracts require 30 days notice.
-Some require 60 days.
-Some require 90 days or longer.
+Some require 60.
+Some require 90 or longer.
 The longer the notice period, the longer you're locked in if you decide the relationship isn't working.

 The notice period also matters if the relationship is deteriorating.
 If you want to leave and the MSP has 90 days of notice, you're paying for 90 days of service while simultaneously working with another vendor to take over your environment.
 That's expensive and inefficient.
 Shorter notice periods give you flexibility to exit quickly if the relationship becomes untenable.

 If you're committing to a multi-year contract and you want to leave before the term ends, the MSP will usually charge a termination fee.
-This is fair—the vendor has planned for the revenue from your full commitment and you're leaving early.
+This is fair — the vendor has planned for the revenue from your full commitment and you're leaving early.
 The question is whether the fee is proportional.

 Ask the MSP explicitly: "If we want to terminate after one year of a three-year contract, what's the termination fee?"
 Get a specific number or formula in writing.
 Don't accept vague language like "termination fees will be negotiated."
 By the time you want to leave, you're in a weak negotiating position and you don't want to be figuring out fees at that point.

 Some contracts calculate termination fees as the remaining contract balance.
 A three-year contract with $24,000 annual cost has a $72,000 total value.
-If you leave after one year, you'd owe the $48,000 for the remaining two years.
+If you leave after one year, you'd owe $48,000 for the remaining two years.
 That's financially devastating and effectively makes leaving impossible.
 Push back on this.
 Termination fees should be reasonable multiples of monthly cost, not the full remaining contract value.

-One-year contracts should ideally have no termination fee if you meet the full term.
+One-year contracts should have no termination fee if you meet the full term.
 If you want to leave early, yes, charge a fee.
 But if you complete your commitment, there should be no exit penalty.
 Two-year contracts might have a small fee in year one if you leave early, but no fee in year two.
 Three-year contracts might have fees in years one and two but not year three.
 These structures align incentives and reward loyalty without being punitive.

 The most critical exit element is getting your data and systems back.
 Ask the MSP: if we leave, what happens to our data?
 Can you export all of it?
 In what format?
 How long does export take?
 Is export included in the exit process or does it cost extra?